Sodium thiosulfate: Structure

 Two polymorphs are known as pentahydrate.
 The anhydrous salt exists in several polymorphs.
 In the solid state, the thiosulfate anion is tetrahedral in shape and is notionally derived by replacing one of the oxygen atoms by a sulfur atom in a sulfate anion.
 The S-S distance indicates a single bond, implying that the terminal sulfur holds a significant negative charge and the S-O interactions have more double-bond character.

 Production

-On an industrial scale, sodium thiosulfate is produced chiefly from liquid waste products of sodium sulfide or sulfur dye manufacture.
+Sodium thiosulfate is prepared by oxidation of sodium sulfite with sulfur.
+It is also produced from waste sodium sulfide from the manufacture of sulfur dyes.

-In the laboratory, this salt can be prepared by heating an aqueous solution of sodium sulfite with sulfur or by boiling aqueous sodium hydroxide and sulfur according to this equation:
+This salt can also be prepared by boiling aqueous sodium hydroxide and sulfur according to the following equation.
+However, this is not recommended outside of a laboratory, as exposure to hydrogen sulfide can result if improperly handled.

 Principal reactions

 Upon heating to 300 °C, it decomposes to sodium sulfate and sodium polysulfide:

 Thiosulfate salts characteristically decompose upon treatment with acids.
 Initial protonation occurs at sulfur.
 When the protonation is conducted in diethyl ether at −78 °C, H2S2O3 (thiosulfuric acid) can be obtained.
 It is a somewhat strong acid with pKas of 0.6 and 1.7 for the first and second dissociations, respectively.
 Under normal conditions, acidification of solutions of this salt excess with even dilute acids results in complete decomposition to sulfur, sulfur dioxide, and water: